 This is where the rubber meets the road.
 You will put the skills you’ve developed to the test in various real-world scenarios.
 It may be tempting to think that once you reach this level that you have reached the peak, but let me assure you: this is humbling work for all.

-Training at this level is all about seeing where shooting skills fall in the bigger picture and we will cover other topics in pursuit of developing well-rounded self-defense toolkit.
+Training at this level is all about seeing where our shooting skills fall (and fail) in the bigger picture and we will cover a variety of topics in pursuit of developing well-rounded self-defense toolkit.

 NC CHP Course